Srhurdirsati/CybeSter/README.md

 I'll connect the display with wires as the orientation of diaply is differernt from the one it's in PCB and i can't change beacause I don't have my PC now amd am on Mobile

+This was my most difficult and complex project till now and most timetaking so I just wan't to say that PCB won't feel easy at all if you are a begginer and also make sure u have enough knowledge to start .

 TFT = 13 USD, ESP-32 = 7 USD, JLC = 67